Table of contents

 Step 2: Authorize WorkSight in Notion

-Notion gives you control over exactly which content WorkSights can access.
+Notion's access model is page-specific, not workspace-wide.
+During authorization, you select exactly which pages and databases WorkSights can see.
 You can grant access to entire teamspaces or individual top-level pages.
-Nested pages inherit access automatically from their parent.

-This allows organizations to limit the integration to specific areas of their workspace if needed.
-After selecting the pages or spaces, click Allow Access to complete authorization.
+After selecting the pages or spaces to share, click Allow Access to complete authorization.

 Step 4: User Mapping

 Open the Users tab to review mappings.
-For any user that did not map automatically, select the correct WorkSights profile from the dropdown.
+For any user that didn't map automatically, select the correct WorkSights profile from the dropdown.

 What Happens Next